 This chapter gives you general information and helpful tips about error messages.

-Oracle Services for MSCS provides a centralized message facility.
+Oracle Fail Safe server provides a centralized message facility.
 When you perform an action that results in an error, the system locates the message associated with the error and displays it.
 Messages display a message prefix, a unique error number, and message text.
 For example:

 FS-10001 Failed to open cluster.

-All messages are prefixed by text that indicates which program generated the message.
-For example, messages using the "FS" prefix are generated by the Oracle Services for MSCS software, which is the server for Oracle Fail Safe.
+All messages are prefixed by text that indicates which program generates the message.
+For example, the Oracle Fail Safe server software, which is the server for Oracle Fail Safe generates messages using the “FS" prefix.

-This guide documents only Oracle Services for MSCS messages.
-For other messages, such as those specific to Oracle Database (using the "ORA" prefix) or to other products, refer to the documentation for that product.
+This guide documents only Oracle Fail Safe server messages.
+For other messages, such as those specific to Oracle Database (using the “ORA" prefix) or to other products, refer to the documentation for that product.

 The text of the message provides additional information about the error.
 It usually describes the condition that produced the message.